 Gavriel D. Rosenfeld is Professor of History at Fairfield University.
 He received his B.A. in History and Judaic Studies from Brown University in 1989 and his Ph.D. in History from UCLA in 1996.
 His areas of specialization include the history of Nazi Germany and the Holocaust, memory studies, and counterfactual history.

-He is the author of numerous books, including the newly published study, The Fourth Reich: The Specter of Nazism from World War II to the Present (Cambridge University Press, 2019), as well as Hi Hitler!
+He is the author of numerous books, including The Fourth Reich: The Specter of Nazism from World War II to the Present (Cambridge, UK: Cambridge University Press, 2019), Hi Hitler!
 How the Nazi Past is Being Normalized in Contemporary Culture (Cambridge, UK: Cambridge University Press, 2015), Building after Auschwitz: Jewish Architecture and the Memory of the Holocaust (New Haven: Yale University Press, 2011), The World Hitler Never Made: Alternate History and the Memory of Nazism (Cambridge, UK: Cambridge University Press, 2005), and Munich and Memory: Architecture, Monuments and the Legacy of the Third Reich (Berkeley: University of California Press, 2000).
 He is the editor of What Ifs of Jewish History: From Abraham to Zionism (Cambridge, UK: Cambridge University Press, 2016) and the co-editor of Beyond Berlin: Twelve German Cities Confront the Nazi Past (Ann Arbor: University of Michigan Press, 2008).
 He edits the blog, The Counterfactual History Review, and is an editor at the Journal of Holocaust Research.